- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 - webhook subscriptions.

-In the workspace, register a cluster.
-The control plane returns:- the cluster record,
+In the workspace, register a Kubernetes cluster or Linux VM.
+The control plane returns:- the target record,

 - an agent key,